Globe-trotting thriller Jack Ryan returns for an explosive season two this autumn on Amazon Prime Video.

 Cornish is a native Australian and an acclaimed young actress best known for her starring roles in the independent films Candy (2006), opposite Heath Ledger, and Somersault (2004), with Sam Worthington.

 In 2012 Cornish appeared in Martin McDonagh’s Seven Psychopaths, opposite Colin Farrell,Sam Rockwell, Woody Harrelson, and Christopher Walken.
 That same year, she also starred in the independent drama The Girl.
-The previous year Cornish starred in Zack Snyder’s Sucker Punch, with Emily Browning; Limitless, co-starring Robert De Niro and Bradley Cooper; and W.E., which screened at both the Venice International Film Festival and the Toronto International Film Festival.
+The previous year Cornish starred in Zack Snyder’s Sucker Punch, with Emily Browning; and Limitless, co-starring Robert De Niro and Bradley Cooper.

 Mousa Bin Suleiman – Played by Ali Suliman